 The Dynamic Risk-Based portfolios at Kerns Capital Management have long-term growth of capital as the primary objective.
 As a secondary objective, but equally important, the portfolios seek to manage volatility and market risk.
 In addition to generating profits during bull markets, it is just as important to protect assets during bear markets.
-Since it is easier to create wealth than to recoup losses, the primary goal during tenuous markets is capital preservation.
+The primary goal during tenuous markets is capital preservation.

 The portfolios include Aggressive, Moderate, Conservative, and Stable.

 The objective of each model is based on the level of risk.
 For example, the Conservative portfolio is designed to be a comprehensive investment solution for investors who are conservative in their tolerance for risk.
 In general, this portfolio is appropriate for investors seeking growth of capital, but who are less willing to assume large fluctuations in the financial markets, and may have near-term liquidity needs.